- The Best Things to Do in Rochester, Minnesota - January 23, 2022

 What’s more, even newbies will find themselves saddled up and ready to ride the scenic Smoky Mountain terrain.
 Most of the horseback trail rides lead you through picturesque scenery along the Oconaluftee River banks, and take anywhere from 2-4 hours.

 Kids must be over age 5 to ride, but you can opt for a peaceful wagon ride if you have younger children.

 Discover Santa’s Land Fun Park & Zoo

 Santa’s Land Fun Park & Zoo has been wowing generations since its inauguration in 1966.
 The beautiful park is seasonal, meaning that you have to plan your trip for some time in mid May to late October.

 With moss-covered creeks and deep green woods, Great Smoky Mountains National Park absolutely stands out.
-There are also remarkably diverse animals and plants throughout these old mountains.
+There are also remarkably diverse animals and plants throughout this venerable Smoky Mountain range.

 Inside, the park features expansive hiking trails, both difficult and easy.
-There also displays and picnic spots, as well as rivers and streams to float on.
+There also displays and picnic spots, as well as rivers and streams to float on (namely the Cherokee Valley River).
 Great Smoky Mountains National Park is a fabulous spot to hike on a day trip or for several days.

 As America’s oldest and most important cooperative for Native American arts, Qualla is an absolute treasure trove of gorgeous items, including jewelry, hand-woven baskets, hand-sculpted pottery and jars, as well as hand-carved wooden masks.